-Today the town is home to a thriving retail sector, with no less than five shopping arcades; K Village, the Westmorland Shopping Centre, Blackhall Yard Shopping arcade, the Elephant Yard and Wainwright’s Yard.
-The Town Centre has recently mostly been pedestrianised and offers a safe connection point for all these shopping areas.
+Today the town is home to a thriving retail sector, with no less than five shopping arcades.
+Namely, K Village, the Westmorland Shopping Centre, Blackhall Yard Shopping arcade, the Elephant Yard and Wainwright’s Yard.
+The Town Centre has mostly been pedestrianised and offers a safe connection point for all these shopping areas.

-Kendal is home to a multitude of historically exciting buildings, including the parish church on the river side in Kirkland, a number of houses and office buildings designed and built by renowned local architects, the 14th century Castle Dairy, Kendal Castle and Castle Howe, Abbot Hall Museum, Kendal Museum, a host of churches and chapels and rows of houses built from the 1600’s right through to the present day.
+Kendal is home to a multitude of historically exciting buildings.
+Including the parish church on the river side in Kirkland and a number of houses and office buildings designed and built by renowned local architects.
+Particularly notable are the 14th century Castle Dairy, Kendal Castle and Castle Howe, Abbot Hall Museum, Kendal Museum.
+There are also a host of churches and chapels and rows of houses built from the 1600’s right through to the present day.

-From the Romans, who left us with the camp at Watercrook on the banks of the river Kent, to the Normans who left us with not one but two castles and a church that is only a few feet narrower than the mighty York Minster, to the Elizabethans and the Victorians, who left us with a wealth of architecture that can only usually be found in larger towns and cities, Kendal is a North Western gem that deserves a visit.
+The Romans left us with the camp at Watercrook on the banks of the river Kent.
+The Normans left behind not one but two castles and a church that is only a few feet narrower than the mighty York Minster.
+The Elizabethans and the Victorians created a wealth of architecture that can only usually be found in larger towns and cities.
+All making Kendal a North Western gem that deserves a visit.